dvreeze/tqa2/docs/demo.rst

 - Yet XLink in the locator-free model is restricted to *XLink without locators and without simple links*
 - Instead of XLink locators there are *taxonomy element keys*, which are XLink resources
 - For example, *concept keys* contain the QName (of schema type xs:QName) of the concept they refer to
-- This reminds somewhat of table and formula linkbases in standard taxonomies, which also lean heavily on XLink resources and much less so on XLink locators
+- This reminds somewhat of table and formula linkbases in standard taxonomies, which also lean heavily on XLink resources and much less on XLink locators
 - Schema files in the locator-free model contain no xs:include elements, and no schemaLocation attributes on xs:import elements
 - That is, unless they act as "entrypoints" in the locator-free model, but more about that later
 - Other than "entrypoints", all taxonomy files are "standalone" in that they contribute nothing to the DTS other than themselves